A regular expression (also “regexp”, or just “reg”) consists of a pattern and optional flags.

 - With this flag the search looks for all matches, without it – only the first one (we’ll see uses in the next chapter).

-- Multiline mode (covered in the chapter Article "regexp-multiline" not found).
+- Multiline mode (covered in the chapter Multiline mode, flag "m").

 - Enables full unicode support.
 The flag enables correct processing of surrogate pairs.
-More about that in the chapter The unicode flag.
+More about that in the chapter Unicode: flag "u".

-- Sticky mode (covered in the next chapter)
+- Sticky mode (covered in the chapter Sticky flag "y", searching at position)

 i flag already makes regular expressions more powerful than a simple substring search.
 But there’s so much more.
 We’ll cover other flags and features in the next chapters.